 I served this with a dipping sauce made with a 1:1 ratio of 15 year aged balsamic to soy sauce, which creates a marvelously complex array of fruity, caramel notes with a pleasant balance of sweet, salty savory and sour tastes.
-The sauce paired beautifully with the Gorgongyoza, but I love condiments and I also brought out some ume(japanese apricot) jam, as well as with honey, which were both splendid.
+The sauce paired beautifully with the Gorgongyoza, but I love condiments, and I also brought out some ume(Japanese apricot) jam, as well as with honey, which were both splendid.

-By nature, these dumplings are pretty Asian, but they could easily be turned into delightful raviolis by sandwiching the filling between two potsticker wrappers and then boiling them, before serving with a tomato sauce.
+By nature, these dumplings are pretty Asian, but they could easily be turned into delightful ravioli by sandwiching the filling between two potsticker wrappers and then boiling them, before serving with a tomato sauce.

 One last thing I wanted to touch on is the water/starch mixture I use to fry the gyoza.
 This is what gives the gyoza their ultra-crisp “wings” and what makes them all stick together.
 If you don’t want them to stick together, use plain water (without the starch) to steam the gyoza.
 While they won’t end up quite as crisp, they’ll still be good and they won’t all stick together.